Ethics and integrity

-Each project in the School of Informatics needs to be reviewed by the Ethics panel.
+Each project in the School of Informatics needs to be reviewed by the Ethics committee.
 Since June 2019, this can be done by completing the online Informatics ethics form.
 The form guides the PI through mandatory questions and a Data Protection Impact Assessment (DPIA) as required, as well as prompting the user to produce relevant documents (e.g. consent forms).
-Once submitted, the panel will aim to reply within 10 working days.
+Once submitted, the committee will aim to reply within 10 working days.
 The online form as well as a PDF reference are available under the Ethics procedure tab.

 If you are working with human participants, you will need to provide a participant information sheet (PIS) and consent forms to complete you ethics application.
 For any type of research project, it is further adviseable that you create a data management plan (DMP) before you begin collecting data.
 School-specific templates for PIS and consent forms, as well as more information and advice on writing a DMP, are available under Ethics resources.

-Informatics ethics panel
+Informatics ethics committee

 - Peggy Seriès (chair)